johnniewalker/lampxyz/README.md

  A place to store copies of releases of 3rd party code that the project depends on.
 This may be a bit of duplicatoin but is just to ensure that if that vendor disappears into the ether, it won't hamper this project as well.

 * websrv/

+ When the project is deployed, this directory sits on the server but is not accessable by the public.
+It is the  place to put the web root (a.k.a publicdocs/httpdocs/www) directory, the web application, vendor library's and application data.

 * LICENSE

+ A document that explains how the copyright oweners of the project expect people to behave in terms of the intellectual property.

 * README.md
+ This file.
+A description of the project's purpose an overview of the project directory contents.
+According to *The Art of Unix Programming* book, by convention, the README file is the first place that one should look when trying to understand more about a directory.